Zylveyn/Power-and-Electrical-Quality-Monitoring-System/README.md

-# Power and Electrical Quality Monitoring Sytem Software
+# Power and Electrical Quality Monitoring Sytem Software Application
 It's part of my final assignment work which is done in 3-person team.
 What we made is a system to measure several electrical aspects, such as VRMS, VMAX, IRMS, IMAX, THD (Total Harmonic Distortion), S, P, Q, and Power Factor at each phase (3 phase in total).
-The data, then will be showed on a software in numbers and graph also saved on PC fo further measurement.
+The data, then will be showed on this software application in numbers and graph.
+Also will be saved on PC for further measurement.
+This application is developed by myself using C# and Visual Studio.

 ## Getting Started